 Can You Mix LECA With Soil?

-Trying to get the best of both worlds?
+Are you trying to get the best of both worlds?
 Yes, you can mix LECA (start with 10%) into your soil.
-This way, the added clay pebbles in the soil can help regulate moisture, and the soil can provide nutrients.
+This way, the added clay pebbles in the soil can help regulate moisture, and the ground can provide nutrients.
 It’s a win-win.

 Does LECA Absorb Water?